2013 Hyundai Sonata Hybrid Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-Although most reviewers like that the 2013 Sonata Hybrid drives and handles similarly to the gas-only Sonata, some say that its drivetrain isn’t as sophisticated as other hybrids in the class.
+Although most reviewers like that the 2013 Hyundai Sonata Hybrid drives and handles similarly to the gas-only Sonata, some say that its drivetrain isn’t as sophisticated as those of other hybrids in the class.

 - "The Hybrid delivers very good fuel economy, although it isn't quite as refined as other hybrids we've sampled." -- Consumer Guide